ubirch/ubirch-ansible-nifi/README.md

 With all parameters present in the Inventory file, Ansible can be run to install and configure NiFi and its dependencies on the virtual machine.

+## Storing NiFi flows in GitHub

+The ansible playbook automatically sets up the NiFi registry so that flow configurations are stored in a git repository and pushed to github.
+The URL of the github repostitory must be stored in the `nifi_registry_github_repository` configuration variable.
+As flows can be edited in the NiFi web UI, the NiFi registry must be able to push changes back into GitHub.
+In order to achieve that, a SSH key needs to be created and set up as a deployment key with write access in the GitHub flow configuration GitHub repository.
+The private key must be stored in a file, and the name of that file needs to be configured as `nifi_registry_github_deploy_key` in the inventory.

 # Installing extensions